Amherst-College-Loeb-Center/.github/profile/README.md

-# 👋 Welcome to the Loeb Center for Career Exploration & Planning!
+# 👋 Welcome to the Loeb Center's GitHub Page for Tech + Quant!

 ## 🙋‍♀️ About This Page